MIDDLE SCHOOL AUDITIONS

 A missed or early departure from rehearsal here or there should be brought to our attention far in advance as we schedule our rehearsal schedule very carefully.

-While we are willing to compromise for a responsible, experienced student, we expect that other activities will sometimes need to make compromises for theater- especially during tech week.
+While we are willing to compromise for a responsible, experienced student, we still expect that other activities will sometimes need to make compromises for theater- especially during tech week.
 When you miss you are not the only one who loses out on valuable rehearsal time- your scene partners and dance partners also miss out causing many people to be unprepared.
 Students with a history of multiple unexcused absences, late arrivals or missing crucial rehearsals without prior arrangement in advance may not be considered for placement in the future.

 NOTES AND TIPS FOR KIDS